computingfreak/FlickrFrames/README.md

 ## Time estimates

-The overall app took me about 13-15 hours including meal breaks :).
+The overall app took me about 12-16 hours including refreshment breaks :).
 It seems a bit difficult task to complete in 5 hours considering quality in mind.
 Unit testing and writing this **ReadMe**  file also contributed to that time.

 ## My Takeaways

 - It was an interesting project to implement.
-A tricky problem I faced was the images in the collection view were flickering when it's scrolled.
+A tricky problem faced was the images in the collection view were flickering when it's being scrolled.
 It was because the cells are reused and some earlier Image load call completes later and updates the image.
 I had to keep up a reference to the **sessionTask** so that I can cancel if any previous call is running.
-- Have used till now [Kingfisher](https://github.com/onevcat/Kingfisher) for image caching.
-It was fun to implement a basic version for caching from scratch
+- Have used [Kingfisher](https://github.com/onevcat/Kingfisher) earlier for image caching.
+It was fun to implement a basic version for caching from scratch.